 - If you want the pizza to taste like it came fresh from the oven, reheat the pizza slices on a baking sheet in a 350°F oven or in the air fryer until warmed through.

-What to Serve with Deep Dish Pizza
+Deep Dish Pizza Tips

 - Weigh your ingredients.
 For the most accurate results, use a digital kitchen scale to measure the dough ingredients.